BrettCawley/brettcawley.github.io/_posts/2019-8-23-Create-A-Lightning-Network-On-Simnet.md

     cd $Env:GOPATH/dev/alice
     lncli --rpcserver=localhost:10001 --macaroonpath=data/admin.macaroon create

 You should have receieved a success message, Good Stuff!
-(Note that the next time you want to access the node, you will need to replace `create`, with `unlock`).
+(Note that the next time you want to access the encrypted `lnd` node, you will need to replace `create`, with `unlock`).

  You can test it out by running: